September 2015 Greek parliamentary election: Results

+By region

 Aftermath

 The governing party SYRIZA won the largest number of seats but fell short of an outright majority.
 However, the party resurrected its coalition with the right-wing Independent Greeks, a minor party with which it had already formed a government after the January 2015 election.
 Centre-right New Democracy took the second-largest vote share, while far-right Golden Dawn was a fairly distant third.
 Popular Unity, the party formed by 26 MPs who had defected from SYRIZA in protest at the bailout, failed to reach the 3% threshold, and thus did not get any seats.

 SYRIZA leader Alexis Tsipras hailed the result as a "victory of the people".
 He returned to the premiership after resigning earlier in the summer in order to force the new election.
 He told supporters in Athens that Greece would "continue the struggle we began seven months ago" when SYRIZA was first elected to government.
 New Democracy leader Vangelis Meimarakis swiftly conceded after the election results began coming in, calling upon Tsipras "to create the government which is needed".
 Tsipras' former finance minister Yanis Varoufakis criticised the election result as "the 'legalisation' of the capitulation", referring to the bailout deal negotiated between Athens and European creditors during the summer.

 The margin of SYRIZA's "decisive" victory was a surprise, with many pundits and analysts predicting a closer race with New Democracy.
 Voter turnout was 7 pp lower than it had been in January.